Kourtney Kardashian Parties With Khloe’s Ex French Montana After Dating Rumors Swirl

 “Kourtney and French were on each other.
 She was twerking on him, he had his hand on her waist and a** and was whispering in her ear all night,” one source who was at the party at Ysabel stated.

-However, the insider claimed that Kardashian and Montana’s fun was broken up when Khloe caught the pair getting a bit too cozy together and allegedly freaked out.
+However, the insider claimed that Khloe and French’s fun was broken up when Khloe caught the pair getting a bit too cozy together and allegedly freaked out.

 “Khloe went in, telling Kourtney she was out of line, disrespectful, and desperate.
 Khloe was beyond hurt.
 She felt utterly betrayed and was ashamed of Kourt and couldn’t stop screaming,” a source told Radar.